 So where is Grampian?

 The area is a region of contrasts.
 It has a long coastline which is characterised in the North by shifting dunes and wide stretches of golden sand.
+There are even nationally renowned spots for watching dolphins.
 In contrast the South, boasts spectacular rock formations providing sanctuary for thousands of sea birds, and rocky beaches.

 In land is just as contrasting.
 Rolling hills in the north and some challenging climbs in the south.

 There is plenty to see both on and off the bike.
 The region is home to over half of Scotland's whisky distilleries, a major ski development, over 70 ruins, tower houses and mansions, botanic gardens, museums of all sorts, art galleries, music festivals, comedy festivals, a castle trail, a stone circle trail and of course a spectacular coast.

 It is hoped that the following pages will help you get more from your cycling trip to Grampian.
 If you think we have missed something you would like included, then let us know.
 Contact details are on the link at the bottom of the page.